david-lively/element_cs/README.md

 Obviously, -212.1 + 116.516 = -95.84, not the calculated 44.5039.

+Disabling diagnoal interpolation brings these values within 1% of each other.
+That's still a significant error that wouldn't be suitable for production, but, this could simply be an off-by-one error in raycast loop bounds.

 I'd also like to incorporate a visualizer, or at at least mark visited cells in the color images and export a texture for analysis, so that I can see what's happening.
 While I started to put together a quick prototype, it would require more time than was alotted to complete.